goschtl/zope/bluebream/website/docs/v1.0/introduction.rst

 Tutorial --- Part 2
 ~~~~~~~~~~~~~~~~~~~

-This chapter continues with Part 2 of the ticket collector application
+This chapter is a continuation of the ticket collector application
-tutorial excercise,, providing more detail on forms and schemas.
+tutorial excercises, providing more detail regarding forms and
+schemas.

 Manual
 ~~~~~~